RobinLi7/BIOF520_A4/README.md

 # BIOF520_A4

-# Survival Analysis Demo in R
+## Survival Analysis in R

-This repository contains demo code for performing survival analysis using the Cox proportional hazards model and LASSO Cox model.
+This repository contains code for performing survival analysis using the Cox proportional hazards model.
 It demonstrates how to:
 - Fit a standard Cox model.
 - Predict risk scores on a new dataset.
 - Evaluate model performance using the concordance index (C-index) and AUROC.